alanseed/rainfields_db/README.md

 DB_NAME=rainfields_db
 ```

-The rainfields_db is created by a database administrator who then assigns users to the database using the
+The rainfields_db is initialized once the environment fields are setup using the
 scripts in the rainfields_db/scripts directory.

-* init_rainfields_db.py - Initialize a database with the expected collections and indexes
+* init_rainfields_db.py -
+    Initialize a database with the expected collections and indexes
-* create_mongo_user.py - A script to assign a user with authentication to a database
+* create_mongo_user.py -
+    A script to assign a user with authentication to a database

 ## io

-* gridfs_io.py - functions that manage reading and writing the binary netCDF and pySTEPS cascade data
+* gridfs_io.py -
+    Functions that manage reading and writing the binary netCDF and pySTEPS cascade data using
-using the MongoDB GridFSBucket functions.
+    the MongoDB GridFSBucket functions.
-* params_io.py - functions that manage reading and writing the parameter documents
+* params_io.py -
+    Functions that manage reading and writing the parameter documents
-* stats_io.py - functions that manage reading and writing the field statistics doduments
+* stats_io.py -
+    Functions that manage reading and writing the field statistics doduments

 ## utils

-* db_utils.py - functions that are used to connect to the correct database and read and write a configuration
+* db_utils.py -
+    Functions that are used to connect to the correct database and read and write a configuration
     document.
-* nc_utils.py - functions to read and write netCDF files from the GridFS "rain" collections.
+* nc_utils.py -
+    Functions to read and write netCDF files from the GridFS "rain" collections.